Why Your Website Needs a Blog – Explained

 Many businesses are hesitant to begin blogging, for a variety of reasons.
 Sometimes the reason is that they don’t think a blog is relevant to their particular website.
-Others, it’s because they don’t have anyone on staff who they believe could write good articles.
-However, it’s of the greatest importance that you not only create a blog for your website, but you begin it as soon as possible.
+Others, it’s because they don’t have blog article writers on staff who they believe could write good articles.
+However, it’s of the greatest importance that you not only create a blog for your website, but you begin as soon as possible.
 The boost your brand will get from this kind of branding is not only a good way to drive traffic to your blog, but to create customers who will return again and again over the course of years.

 Blogs Rank High on SEO

 If you’re unfamiliar with SEO, it stands for Search Engine Optimization.
 This is how Google and other search engines decide which results to show first.
 A good writer, or a good article writing service, can ensure that content pages and eBooks rank well for given searches.
 Although this can work for many businesses, the easiest way to attract fast traffic is by starting a blog for your business.

 Google indexes blogs automatically higher than other content.
 The primary reason for this is because consumers are usually looking for bite-sized articles they can easily consume, and blogs fill this function easily.
 When your business turns out an article a few times a week that contains the relevant keywords to your company, you’re doing more than publishing a blog.
 You’re making certain that everyone associates you with the content you’re producing, which is ranked high in search results, creating more traffic to your site.

 Established Blogs Attract Guest Bloggers